function61/turbobob/docs/using-bob-in-your-project/README.md

 Add code that you want to compile
 ---------------------------------

-Let's add a simple Go code file in `main.go`:
+Let's add a simple Go code as `main.go`:

 ```go
 package main